 humanities montana festival of the book

-Last year, the 13th annual Humanities Montana Festival of the Book celebrated the literature of the West with over 70 authors, October 4–6, in downtown Missoula.
+This year's Humanities Montana Festival of the Book celebrated the literature of the West with over 80 authors in downtown Missoula.
 Two days and three nights of readings, panels, exhibits, demonstrations, signings, workshops, entertainments, receptions, and other special events were free and open to the public.
 Venues included the Holiday Inn Downtown at the Park, the Missoula Public Library, the Wilma Theatre, Dana Gallery, Radius Gallery, the Top Hat Lounge, the Roxy Theater, Stage 112 and other terrific Missoula locations.